Semma (restaurant): Design

 The interior of the space was redone after the closure of Rahi, with a new design inspired by the Indian state of Kerala.
 The New York Times referred to the interior as having "tropical accents" and noted that wood ceilings "suggest" Keralan houseboats, known as kettuvallam.
 Semma also features a mural depicting a Kathakali dancer.
 The restaurant's decor was designed by Wid Chapman Architects.

 Reviews and accolades

 Reviews

-In a positive review, New York Times critic Pete Wells compared Semma favorably to other restaurants by Unapologetic Foods.
+In a positive review, The New York Times critic Pete Wells compared Semma favorably to other restaurants by Unapologetic Foods.
 Wells praised the "rustic cooking" featured at Adda and Dhamaka, Semma's "siblings" as their primary strength, while asserting that Semma was distinguished by its "chutneys...sauces...and spices" and its more extensive offerings.

 In a review published by Eater, critic Robert Sietsema praised the restaurant for "aggressively challenging New York’s long-standing ideas about the scope and depth of Indian cuisine".
 Sietsema highlighted the Mangalore huukkosu, mulaikattiya thaniya, and erral thoku as several of his favorite dishes.

 Hannah Albertine, in a review published by The Infatuation, praised the restaurant's decor and food.